TechwriterSSchmidt/Bring-Em-Home/TROUBLESHOOTING.md

 **Symptom**: Cannot upload to ESP32-S3

 **Solutions**:
+1. **OTA Update**: If USB fails, try the OTA mode.
+Hold the button for 5s while powering on, connect to WiFi `Bring_Em_Home`, and upload `firmware.bin` via `192.168.4.1`.
-1. Hold BOOT button while clicking upload
+2. Hold BOOT button (GPIO 0) while clicking upload (Note: This is the internal button on the board, not the external one).
-2. Check USB cable (data cable, not just power)
+3. Check USB cable (data cable, not just power)
-3. Install/update USB drivers:
+4. Install/update USB drivers:
    - Windows: Install CH340 or CP2102 drivers
    - Linux: Add user to dialout group: `sudo usermod -a -G dialout $USER`
    - Mac: Install USB serial drivers